kanokHossain/kanokHossain/README.md

 - **Databases:** MySQL
 - **Cloud Services:** AWS

-## 📦 JavaScript Packages

-I have experience in creating JavaScript packages using vue-sfc-rollup.

-## 🧰 Monorepo Management

-Proficient in managing monorepos using Lerna.

-### ⚙ Server Mastery

-- 🌐 AWS wizard: I deploy, connect with Route 53, configure, and secure with SSL.
-- 💻 Database setups?
-No problem.
-- 🌐 GoDaddy domains?
-Handled with finesse.
-- 🔧 Site configuration?
-Seamless execution, all through command line expertise.

-### 💳 Payment Gateways & APIs

-- 💰 Experienced with international and local payment gateways.
-- 💳 PayPal, Stripe, SSL Commerz, and more.
-- 🛍 Experienced in integrating with Shopify, Xero, and various e-commerce APIs for seamless connectivity.
-- 💻 Expertise with other external APIs.

 ### 🎨 Design Patterns

 🔨 I build robust and maintainable software, following design principles: